vuejs/docs/src/guide/quick-start.md

 }
 ```

-In order for this to work, you need to serve your HTML over the `http://` protocol instead of `file://` protocol.
+If you directly open the above `index.html` in your browser, you will find that it throws an error because ES modules cannot work over the `file://` protocol.
+In order for this to work, you need to serve your `index.html` over the `http://` protocol, with a local HTTP server.

 To start a local HTTP server, first install [Node.js](https://nodejs.org/en/), and then run `npx serve` from the command line in the same directory where your HTML file is.
 You can also use any other HTTP server that can serve static files with correct MIME types.

 You may have noticed that the imported component's template is inlined as a JavaScript string.
 If you are using VSCode, you can install the [es6-string-html](https://marketplace.visualstudio.com/items?itemName=Tobermory.es6-string-html) extension and prefix the strings with a `/*html*/` comment to get syntax highlighting for them.

+### Using Composition API without a Build Step

+Many of the examples for Composition API will be using the `<script setup>` syntax.
+If you intend to use Composition API without a build step, consult the usage of the [`setup()` option](/api/composition-api-setup.html).

 ## Next Steps